rmelian/cloud-recipes/aws-s3-upload-lambda-trigger/serverless-python/README.md

 # S3 upload trigger lambda function

 ### What is this?
 A serverless application that demonstrates how to trigger a lambda function after a file is uploaded into an S3 bucket.
-This version is using [AWS CDK](https://aws.amazon.com/cdk/)
+This version is using the [Serverless Framework](https://www.serverless.com/)

 ### The Architecture
 ![Diagram](../assets/diagram.png)